hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-The maximum period, in hours, to hold pending transactions in the [transaction pool](../../concepts/transactions/pool.md).
+The maximum period (in hours) to hold pending transactions in the [transaction pool](../../concepts/transactions/pool.md).
 The default is `13`.

 :::caution